A Description of the Appraisal Process

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-This is where the appraiser analyzes information on local construction costs, the cost of labor and other factors to ascertain how much it would cost to build a property comparable to the one being appraised.
-This figure commonly sets the maximum on what a property would sell for.
+Here, we pull information on local building costs, the cost of labor and other factors to figure out how much it would cost to replace the property being appraised.
+This estimate often sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

 Valuation Using the Income Approach